Daviesss/robot_sensor_state_checks/README.md

 ## Running the Tests

-> **The simulation must be running before you execute the tests.** Launch your Gazebo world and robot stack first, then run the suite.
+> **The simulation/robot with the required sensors must be running before you execute the tests.** Launch your Gazebo world and robot stack first, then run the suite.

 ### Test Sensor Topics